 Class is a time for productive failure, a time for exploration, a time to learn about one’s own body and to experiment and research new things—just as everyday life is.
 I create situations in and out of the classroom where students learn or gain access to artistry.
 One example is asking students regularly to watch their classmates perform combinations and comment on what they saw in their classmates’ performance.
 Observing diverse qualities of movement, timing, and dynamics of individual style can be just as effective as replicating it on one’s own body.
 I ask them to elaborate on what they are drawn to and to note what they want to add to their own movement and why.
 In addition, I want my students to connect with each other.
 Dance, throughout history, has brought people together and I strive for that to be true for my classes as well.

 When I enter a classroom it is always with the intention to make it a safe space for learning and self-expression.
-When teaching students I offer them my knowledge and ask them to venture into their own discoveries.
-If theory or technique does not stick, my goal at the very least is for my students to know they can be expressive of who they want to be in my classes and the world at large.
-I will always be there to help them through any struggle, providing guidance to reach their goals and being a support as they gain a deeper understanding of their own identity.
+When teaching students, I offer them my knowledge and ask them to venture into their own discoveries.
+If theory or technique does not stick, my goal at the very least is for my students to know they can express who they want to be in my classes and the world at large.
+I will always be there to help them through any struggle, providing guidance to reach their goals, and being a support as they gain a deeper understanding of their own identity.